Charlie-Nicholls/Library-At-The-End-of-Time/Session Notes/Chapter 03.md

 > [!recite|no-i nbrd] Flashback
 > - [[Tibword Phirin]] takes [[Dendrin]] to meet [[The Trickster]]
 >
->> [!recite|clean no-t]
+>> [!boxed|no-t]
 >> Tibword leads you through various corridors, after a good few minutes of walking you notice the path you're taking doesn't make any sense.
 You could swear you've taken 8 or 9 left turns in a row and you're sure you should've ended up back where you started but Tibword continues to stride forward confidently.
 At that moment you pass a nondescript door, your eyes seem to pass over it and you'd have forgotten it the moment you stepped past if Tibword hadn't put a hand out and said "Stop.
 Okay now don't look directly at the door, it's easier not to get misdirected if you just sort of back into it."
 He leads you backwards and reaches behind himself to grasp at the hand and open it.
 When you enter the room you turn around to see, well you aren't sure.
 The room contains plenty of books on long shelves you've gotten used to, except it doesn't fit in space the way you're used.
 Many books are shelved in direct contradiction to gravity, some shelves seem to pass through each other, the further away from yourself you look, the harder it is to focus on or make sense of.
 Far away above and possibly also below you, you can see a small figure moving through the shelves before they notice your presence and before you can even think to blink, they're right in front of you.
 A shortish figure, maybe a halfling, with a bright smile and dark clothes.
 "Well Dr Phirin, who've you brought to me this time?"
 > - [[The Trickster]] introduces themselves and asks about [[Dendrin]], his past, his morals, and what happened in [[The Badlands Heist]].
 > - Tries to assess if they found the note from [[The Editors]].
 > - Tries to assess if he'd can be recruited